solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### Sample Application evolution

-The sample application is written as a two-tier application.
+The Sample Application is written as a two-tier application.
 This architecture is great for a proof of concept or an application that has limited performance needs.
 Scaling this type of application is difficult and costly.
 Developers should consider separating their application's